TAP-GGC/TheBeepBops/README.md

 If you're interested in more workshops that utilize Scratch, check out [Space Mechanic](https://github.com/TAP-GGC/NinjaTurtles)!

 ## :computer: Technology
-<i> Replace Scratch with whatever technology you're using and make sure to have a logo of that technology uploaded to the technology folder within the media folder. </i>
 <!-- be sure to use the alt text feature in case anybody viewing your repo is using  screen reader! you want your workshop to be as accessible as possible -->
 <p align="center">
   <img alt="mBot Picture" src = "media/technology/00_mbot Mega.png" width="300" height="200"/>